Why do consumers buy what they buy?

 Do you want to fully understand what drives consumers’ attitudes and behaviors?
 Then you'll need more than traditional market research methods.
 Traditional tools, like consumer surveys and focus groups, assume consumers consciously articulate their preferences, whereas the majority of thoughts occur in our subconscious minds.
 In other words, consumers don't choose rationally.
 That’s where neuromarketing comes in.

 Want to find out the latest about neuromarketing?
-Be in the know and join the NMSBA, or visit the Neuromarketing World Forum and the Shopper Brain Conferences.
+Be in the know, join the NMSBA and get immediate access to the online course 'Introduction to Neuromarketing'

-Neuromarketing uses neuroscience (brain research) to reveal subconscious consumer decision-making processes.
-Neuromarketers study brain- and biometric responses, as well as behavior, to understand and shape how consumers feel, think and act.
+Neuromarketing uses neuroscience to reveal subconscious consumer decision-making processes.
+Neuromarketers study brain- and biometric responses, as well as behavior, to understand and shape how consumers feel, think, and act.

 They answer questions like:

 - How desirable is your product?